jnaidu/IoTGitBook/iot_domain_model.md

 ## IoT Solution
-IoT Solution is a logical grouping of related devices and applications.
+IoT Solution is a logical grouping of several solution instances developed to address a particular problem.
+An IoT solution can consist of zero or more solution instances.

 ## Instance
-Instance is an application environment dedicated for a specific purpose.
+Instance is a logical grouping of devices and applications inside an application environment dedicated for a specific purpose.
+An instance consists of a library of command templates, attribute types, event templates used to model the device.
+An instance can have multiple applications which are associated with the devices.

 ## Application
-Application refers to any external software.
+Application refers to any external software, which is affiliated with devices.
+Applications can subscribe to events from devices and send commands to devices through streams.
+An application can have several streams.

 ## Device Template